Counselling is a chance to rethink your feelings, and to re-feel your experiences; and to digest what

 and we use sensitivity and emotional availability as expressions of caring for the client.
 (See 'What is CENT counselling?, here)

-In addition, we have the concept of "therapy", which comes from the Greek word for "healing".
+addition, we have the concept of "therapy", which comes from the Greek word for "healing".
+And counselling

-And counselling and therapy, which overlap significantly, can be said to be in the business of "healing the life"
+and therapy, which overlap significantly, can be said to be in the business of "healing the life" of the client.

-of the client.
 Or helping the client to "heal themselves".
-No attempt to distinguish counselling from therapy has
+No attempt to distinguish counselling from therapy has been particularly

-been particularly successful, and it is best to see "counselling and therapy" as a unified field of endeavour.
-(See:
+successful, and it is best to see "counselling and therapy" as a unified field of endeavour.
+(See: Nelson-Jones,

-And as Ed Jacobs says: "Impact therapists feel free to have a wide range of responses, including reflection,
+as Ed Jacobs says: "Impact therapists feel free to have a wide range of responses, including reflection, clarification,

-Jim Byrne, counselling and therapy (and coaching), amount to helping the client to identify the source of their emotional
+and therapy (and coaching), amount to helping the client to identify the source of their emotional or behavioural problems;

-to do with how securely or insecurely the client is attached to significant others, and how to help them to develop secure
+how securely or insecurely the client is attached to significant others, and how to help them to develop secure attachments

-attachments in all their significant relationships.
-To clarify this emphasis on feeling, emotion and affect, here is
+in all their significant relationships.
+To clarify this emphasis on feeling, emotion and affect, here is a final clip:

 The relationship between counsellor and client: Attachment theory in counselling and psychotherapy